pyk595/tp/docs/AboutUs.md

 title: About Us
 ---

-We are a team based in the
-[School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+Hello!
+We are a team of year 2 students based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

 ## Project team
 ### Pang Yuan Ker